QED1224/Toontown-Resources/Guide.md

 ### Hit or Miss: the impact of `randChoice` <a name="hit-or-miss"></a>

 Once we've calculated an attacks accuracy (`atkAcc`), we need to determine whether or not it will hit its intended target.
-This is decided by the value of `randChoice`, which is simply a pseudorandom integer between 0 and 99 (0 <= x < 99, to be exact).
+This was decided by the value of `randChoice`, which was simply a pseudorandom integer between 0 and 99 (0 <= x < 99, to be exact).

-If `randChoice` is less than `atkAcc`, the attack will hit.
-Otherwise, the attack will miss.
-It's important to note, however, that `atkAcc` is capped at 95 -- so, any gag which wasn't mentioned in the Special Cases section in [Attack Accuracy](#atk-accuracy) can miss.
+If `randChoice` was less than `atkAcc`, the attack hit.
+Otherwise, the attack missed.
+It's important to note, however, that `atkAcc` was capped at 95 -- so, any gag which wasn't mentioned in the Special Cases section in [Attack Accuracy](#atk-accuracy) could miss.

 #### Special Cases

-For all SOS Cards, `randChoice` is assigned 0.
+For all SOS Cards, `randChoice` was assigned 0.

 ## Cog Attack Accuracy <a name="cog-atk-accuracy"></a>

-The following three sections outline the calculations that are performed for each active cog in battle.
+The following three sections outline the calculations that were performed for each active cog in battle.

 ### Which attack will be used?

 There are two variables used in the calculation of `atk` (the attack to be used): `theSuit` and `attacks`.
-The former represents the cog being used in the calculation, while the latter is a tuple containing the information for each of `theSuit`'s possible attacks.
+The former represented the cog being used in the calculation, while the latter was a tuple containing the information for each of `theSuit`'s possible attacks.

-Once `theSuit` and `attacks` are assigned, the `pickSuitAttack` function uses the following process to determine which attack will be used:
+Once `theSuit` and `attacks` are assigned, the `pickSuitAttack` function used the following process to determine which attack would be used:

 1. Generate a pseudorandom integer `randNum` such that 0 <= `randNum` < 99 and set a variable `attackNum` to `None`.
 2. Loop through each possible attack, summing the frequencies associated with `theSuit`'s level.
 This sum is stored in a variable `count`.